Frequently Asked Questions

 What is Taskforce Kiwi?

-Taskforce Kiwi (TFK) is a veteran-led, not-for-profit organisation through which former members of the armed forces, police and emergency services (fire, paramedic etc) volunteer alongside Kiwis from the wider community with the relevant skills, experience and motivation to help those impacted by local and national emergencies such as bush fires, earthquakes, floods and extreme weather events.
+Taskforce Kiwi (TFK) is a veteran-led, not-for-profit organisation through which former members of the armed forces, police and emergency services (fire, paramedic etc) volunteer alongside skilled community members to help those impacted by local and national emergencies like bush fires, earthquakes, and floods.

 Sounds great in theory, but what have you actually done?